 This is a question I get asked more frequently than any other: how to forgive?
 Often readers tell me that they have forgiven the other person but they are still hurt.
-That, thoughts or sight of the other person still triggers emotional pain.
-That, even though they have forgiven, they are still unable to feel love for the other person.
-That, the good old times have not returned.
+That the thought of or the sight of the other person still triggers emotional pain.
+That even though they have forgiven them, they are still unable to feel love for the other person.
+That the good old times have not returned.
 I know what you mean.

 There’s a common misconception about forgiveness — we often believe that once we forgive someone we’ll immediately start feeling love for them again.
 It doesn’t work this way.
 Before we reach the point where we contemplate forgiving the other person, we have already been hurt.
 Until we recover from the hurt, the harmony and peace can’t be restored.
 The period of recovery can range from a minute to a lifetime.
 It depends on the quality of the relationship, our personal strength and the nature of the transgression.

 Further, forgiveness must not be confused with reconciliation.
 They are not the same.
 When you forgive someone, it doesn’t mean you’ve accepted their manner, demeanor, or actions.
 It simply means that you have decided, out of compassion or care, for the good of the other person or your own, to not let their past actions ruin your peace.
 The peace you experience upon forgiving someone quickly vanishes if they repeat the mistake or don’t value your kindness.
 Think of forgiveness as a gift you give to the transgressor.
 When the other person doesn’t acknowledge it or devalues it by repeating their actions, they have basically not accepted your gift.
 Your gift is returned and it’s lying with you again now.
 You are back to square one — hurt, resentful and perturbed.